 How to Prepare the Matcha Tea Drink

 To make the usual cup of green tea, put ½ a teaspoon of the matcha in your cup and add 2 tsp full of hot water.
-If you have the bamboo whisk use it or just a small spoon to whisk and dissolve the powder.
+Using a bamboo whisk like the picture on the right will make it easy to dissolve the powder.
+A small spoon to whisk and dissolve the powder will work also.
 Or use an electric frother to push down on the dry powder a few times to break it up.
 Add a very small amount of hot water to start to make a thick paste, then add more to whisk.
 Alternatively, you can shake the matcha in a sealed container – this mixes it very well with minimal clumps.

-It helps a lot to have the right tools — primarily a good whisk.
-The traditional bamboo whisk is nice, but my personal favorite is the new electric frother whisks.
-You can check out the starter toolsets here.
+The right tools to prep a matcha tea beverage will make your life easy.
+The traditional bamboo whisk is nice, but my personal favorite is the new electric frother whisk.
+You can check out the starter toolset here.

 Matcha Is Contaminants Free

-How Do You Know If You Have A Quality Matcha?
+How To Tell If You Have A Quality Matcha?

 P.S. > I invite you to join Wealthy Affiliate and learn how to make money online and be your own boss.
 Join for free training and have access to a free website.
 However, you have a choice to become a premium member and have access to endless information to further your training.
 The cost is very affordable especially if you sign up for the whole year.
 If you like learning, you will enjoy Wealthy Affiliate and become part of the family.